 Which metrics do stakeholders care about?
 According to Tim Platt, a Product Manager at American Express, it can get a little personal at times, “It’s a metric on which you will be scrutinized and against which you will need to show how you are moving the needle or influencing it in a manner that is desirable.
 They’re the things you need to be moving the needle on to ensure you stay funded or to show your leadership that the world you’re doing is delivering value both to the business and also the end users of your product, the two are intertwined.
 Satisfying, acquiring and engaging users benefits the business and a successful business benefits your product.”
 (Source.)

-Sure, when you think about what’s important to your executive team and other functions within your company, non-revenue generating resource consumption, customer satisfaction, Net Promoter Scores, and other topics may come up, but ultimately people care about cash.
+Sure, when you think about what’s important to your executive team and other functions within your company resource consumption, customer satisfaction, Net Promoter Scores, and other topics may come up.
+But ultimately, stakeholders care about cash.
 Whether it’s an indicator of how much you’re making today or how much you’re going to make in the future, monetary metrics matter.

 In fact, financial metrics such as revenue will always be the most important KPIs of any product.
 “Some people may object to money being the central purpose of a product… but since money pays for salaries, electricity, office space, health benefits, taxes etc, the success of the product must somehow be traceable to this,” says Anders Linsdorf, CEO of Sensor Six, noting that revenue, margins, and equity are particularly important.